gabalmat/simple-url-app/README.md

 A simple React.js frontend for the [Simple URL API](https://github.com/gabalmat/simple-url-api)

 ### Description
-This application is not deployed, so you will need to run it locally.
+This application is not deployed to a web server, so you will need to run it locally.
 It is, however, already configured to access the currently deployed API endpoints.

 ### Assumptions: